-To help you better understand this stroke side effect, you’re about to learn the causes and treatments for flaccid paralysis.
+To help you better understand this stroke effect, you’re about to learn the causes and treatments for flaccid paralysis.
 Let’s begin.

 What is Flaccidity After Stroke?